 - a.
 It is every leader and Soldier's responsibility to help prevent accidents.
 Safe operations start with unit readiness.
 Readiness depends on the ability of a unit to perform its Mission-Essential Task List (METL) to standard. - b.
-All operations require deliberate risk management in order to identify associated hazards and select control measures which mitigate the associated risk.
+All operations require deliberate risk management to identify associated hazards and select control measures which mitigate the associated risk.
 The risk management process will be integrated into all planning phases of training and combat operations.
 Soldiers will not take unnecessary risks.
 An unnecessary risk is a risk which could be reduced or eliminated, while still accomplishing the mission. - c.
 Performing to standard is one of the key steps in preventing accidents; however, each leader must be aware that written standards may not exist for every task.
 High risk tasks must be identified and reviewed to ensure that adequate standards exist and that unnecessary risks are eliminated.
 It is primarily the leader's responsibility; however, everyone must ensure standards are enforced and unnecessary risks are not taken. - d.
 All risk assessments will be reviewed by the unit safety officer.
-Low risk operations will be reviewed by the unit Additional Duty Safety Officer (ADSO), medium risk operations will be reviewed by the brigade safety manager; and high risk operations will be reviewed by the JRTC and Fort Polk Safety Office.
+Low risk operations will be reviewed by the unit Additional Duty Safety Officer (ADSO), medium risk operations will be reviewed by the brigade safety manager; and high-risk operations will be reviewed by the JRTC and Fort Johnson Safety Office. - e.
+Vehicle operators are prohibited from operating a personal, commercial, or military vehicle (to include a motorcycle or bicycle) while using a mobile phone or similar electronic device.
+Headphones and similar devices are not to be worn on Fort Johnson roadways at any time. - f.
+No operator of a motor vehicle will emit excessive music/noise while the vehicle is parked or in motion.
+The following parameters apply: Music/noise emanating from any motor vehicle that is detected from 50 feet will be considered excessive.
+Violators may be issued a citation.